-It’s been a busy couple of months in Medway, lots of lovely creative things going on, and I’ve met lots of lovely creative people.
+It’s been a busy couple of months in Medway, lots of creative events, and lots of lovely creative people.

 At coFWD [a co-working space / community for creatives at 161 Rochester High St]…